Vyral/sam-levy/_posts/2024-09-21-6-simple-steps-to-become-a-homeowner.md

 **6\.
 Final walkthrough and closing.** Once the appraisal is done and the necessary repairs are addressed, you’ll do a final walkthrough of the house to ensure it’s move-in ready.
 Then, it’s time to close on the property and officially become a homeowner.

-The process is simple, and with the right guidance and preparation, you can have a smooth home-buying experience. **If you have any questions about a specific step, please feel free to call me at (602) 501-9352 or email me at** [sam@thebrokery.com](mailto:sam@thebrokery.com)**.** I'd love to help.
+The process is simple, and with the right guidance and preparation, you can have a smooth home-buying experience. **If you have any questions about a specific step, please feel free to call me at (602) 501-9352 or email me at** [sam@thebrokery.com](mailto:sam@thebrokery.com)**.** I’d love to help.